matn7/Google-Platform-Notes/flashcard/Microservices.md

 are not available for external access of the cluster and used for internal communications between different Pods or microservices in the cluster.
 2. NodePort Service: This service exposes outside and allows the outside traffic to connect to K8s Pods through the node port opened at Node end.
-The Pods can be accessed from external using '<NodeIp>:<NodePort>'.
+The Pods can be accessed from external using '[NodeIP]:[NodePort]'.
 3. LoadBalancer Service: This service is exposed like in NodePort but creates a load balancer in the cloud where K8s is running that receives external requests to the service.
 It then distributes them among the cluster nodes using NodePort.